mr-j0nes/Scheduler/README.md

 // Schedule a task to run every 5 seconds scheduler.every("Task1", std::chrono::seconds(5), []() {
     // Your task code here
-    // This task will be executed every 5 seconds
+    // This task will be executed every 5 seconds, starting in 5 seconds });
-});

 // Schedule a task to run at a specific time